sarkarsaswata/sarkarsaswata/README.md

 - 👋 Hi, I’m @sarkarsaswata
 - 👀 Research interest in AI and Robotics
-- 🌱 Graduated with BSMS in Data Science at IISER Bhopal
+- 🌱 Graduated with BSMS Dual Degree in Data Science from IISER Bhopal
-- 💞️ I’m looking forward to join as a graduate student

 <!---
 sarkarsaswata/sarkarsaswata is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.